Campaign : Road Safety Week 2019

 The six cyclist were split in to a group of two and moved towards different locations in an attempt to cover maximum areas of the city.
 Finally in the evening, we all regrouped at the Traffic Police Headquarters with great JOY, PRIDE AND SATISFACTION.
 This was indeed a Superb Effort Put in by the team.

-The number of cyclist in the city is increasing rapidly and so is the number of people who are now opting to ride to their workplace.
+The number of cyclist in the city is increasing rapidly and so is the number of people who are now opting for cycle to work.
 For the 1st time in several decades the Mumbai Traffic Police is vocally talking about the safety of cyclists and is including this growing community into their road safety awareness programme but the problem is that there is hardly any respect or concern for the cyclists or their safety by fellow road users.

 There have been several instances of cyclists getting hit by cars in the recent past and with this campaign we wanted to sensitize automobile drivers and urge them to SHARE THE ROAD equally with not only cyclist but pedestrians too.